phetsims/phet-info/issue-info/useful_searches.md

 ####All PhET repos, opened issues by label
 #####In issues search bar
-- is:issue user:phetsims is:open assignee:username sort:created-desc
+- is:issue label:label-name user:phetsims sort:created-asc is:open
-- example is:issue user:phetsims is:open assignee:ariel-phet sort:created-desc
+- example is:issue label:developer-meeting user:phetsims sort:created-asc is:open
+- the sort here is in alphabetical order